Distance dialogue - what will be important in future

 Our recommendation:

-• Plan for both options: depending on the pandemic situation, a planned in-person event should be able to be adapted very quickly and flexibly to an online format.
+- Plan for two scenarios: depending on the pandemic situation, a planned in-person event should very quickly and flexibly be made available as an online format too.
 Those who plan for both options from the outset can switch over confidently and stress-free without losing any time.

-Digital dialogue formats have now established themselves as a simpler and more convenient option for some project organisers – in contrast to time-consuming in-person meetings.
+Digital dialogue formats have now established themselves for some project organisers as a simpler and more convenient alternative – in contrast to time-consuming in-person meetings.
 During lengthy approval and consultation processes, all stakeholders were regularly consulted at in-person meetings.
 This involved a great deal of effort in terms of organisation and conceptual planning.
-During the pandemic, politicians, administrators and project organisers moved such formats online.
+During the pandemic, politicians, administrators and project organisers have moved such formats online.
 However, they must not rest on their laurels.

 Our recommendations:

-• Back to basics: Especially for conflict-prone and lengthy planning processes, it is important to restore the agreed level of participation for stakeholders, should online participation have been more limited during the pandemic than before.
-Those wishing to maintain trust and credibility must restore citizens’ usual opportunities for participation – supplemented and enriched by digital formats.
+- Back to basics: particularly for conflict-prone and lengthy planning processes, it is important to restore the agreed level of participation to stakeholders if online participation had to be scaled back during the pandemic.
+Those wishing to maintain trust and credibility should restore citizens’ usual opportunities for participation – supplemented and enriched by digital formats.

-• Cherry-picking: Hybrid events and online offerings will continue to shape public dialogue even after the pandemic.
-Those wishing to offer stakeholders added value must move away from binary thinking, where there are only two options: in-person or digital.
+- Cherry-picking: Hybrid events and online offerings will continue to shape public dialogue even after the pandemic.
+Those wishing to offer stakeholders added value must move away from compartmentalised thinking, where there are only two options: in-person or digital.
 In future, the aim will be to integrate in-person and online formats more closely and to combine the best of both in a targeted manner.

 Citizen dialogue analogue or digital?